 “We have a hospital-centred sickness system driven by financial incentives.”

-This weekend in Philadelphia, the American Heart Association’s annual conference is underway, with 18,000 cardiologists and other healthcare professionals attending from around the globe, all awaiting the much-anticipated results yesterday of a new study called ISCHEMIA.
-This research looked at what kinds of cardiac interventions are most likely to improve patient outcomes – and which ones are not.
+This weekend in Philadelphia, the American Heart Association’s annual conference is underway, with 18,000 cardiologists and other healthcare professionals attending from around the globe, all awaiting the much-anticipated results yesterday of a new study called ISCHEMIA (which investigates what kinds of cardiac interventions are most likely to improve patient outcomes – and which ones are not.

 I’ll be reporting on (and translating into a patient-friendly, jargon-free version of) the key results of that coverage for you next Sunday.
 UPDATE: “ISCHEMIA study: that blockage isn’t a time bomb in your chest”

-Q: What are your impressions of Dr. Lown’s ‘less is more’ philosophy?
+Q: What are your own impressions of Dr. Lown’s ‘less is more’ philosophy?

 - *cardiac rupture: an area of the muscular wall of the heart that weakens and ruptures, usually because of a heart attack